After Tooth Extraction

 Use pain medication as directed.
 Call our office if the medication doesn’t seem to be working.
 If antibiotics are prescribed, continue to take them for the indicated length of time even if signs and symptoms of infection are gone.
 Drink lots of fluids and eat nutritious, soft food on the day of the extraction.
 You can eat normally as soon as you are comfortable.

 It is important to resume your normal dental routine after 24 hours.
 This should include brushing and flossing your teeth at least once a day.
 This will speed healing and help keep your mouth fresh and clean.

 After a few days you should feel fine and can resume your normal activities.
-If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to the medication, call our office immediately at Baltimore Office Phone Number 410-706-6195.
+If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to the medication, call our office immediately at University of Maryland Oral and Maxillofacial Surgery Associates Phone Number 410-706-6195.